Sort by:

 Planting Details

-- Planting Depth: Plant seeds about 1/8 inch deep in light, well-drained soil.
+- Planting Depth: Sow seeds 1/8 inch (3 mm) deep in light, well-draining soil.

-- Soil Requirements: Prefers well-drained, slightly sandy or loamy soil with a pH of 6.0–7.5.
+- Soil Requirements: Prefers rich, slightly acidic to neutral soil with good drainage.

 Care Instructions

-- Fertilization: Apply a balanced fertilizer once or twice during the growing season to promote healthy growth.
-Marjoram generally doesn’t require heavy feeding.
+- Fertilization: Apply a balanced fertilizer or compost every 4–6 weeks during the growing season for healthy growth.

-- Pruning: Regularly pinch back the growing tips to encourage bushier growth and prevent the plant from becoming too leggy.
-Pruning also helps to prolong the harvest period.
+- Pruning: Pinch back the growing tips to encourage bushier growth and prevent the plant from becoming leggy.

-- Pest Control: Marjoram is fairly pest-resistant but may occasionally attract aphids or whiteflies.
-Use organic insecticidal soap or neem oil if needed.
+- Pests: Shiso is relatively pest-resistant but may occasionally attract aphids or spider mites.
+Organic insecticidal soap can be used if needed.

 Harvesting